Cancers and Tumors

 Certain types of brain tumors are more common at certain ages:

 - PNETs (medulloblastomas) occur most often in children younger than 9 years old.

 - Slow growing astrocytomas occur most often in children between 11 and 19 years old.

 Spinal cord tumors are uncommon.
 They make up only 6% of central nervous system tumors.
 They occur mostly in children 10 to 16 years old.

 Brain Tumors and Spinal Cord Tumors at Seattle Children's

-Our neurosurgery team has a lot of experience treating brain and spinal cord tumors.
+has a lot of experience treating brain and spinal cord tumors.
 We operate on about 70 to 80 children with these tumors each year, more than any other pediatric hospital in Washington.
 Our neurosurgeons use the most up-to-date surgical procedures and equipment.
 We have the unique ability to perform brain stem and motor mapping and care for unique tumors such as intraventricular, pineal region and brain stem tumors.

 We work very closely with doctors in our Brain Tumor Clinic.
 These doctors may care for your child throughout treatment, including after surgery.